What to Know After a Car Accident

 Because of these differences, two similar accidents may have different legal considerations depending on where and when they occurred.

-The eligibility questionnaire may be completed by:
+The short questionnaire to request a free case review can be completed by:

 Individuals who were injured in an accident